buiduan07/HBAAC_round2_LemonTeam_pipeline/README.md

 # HBAAC Round 2 — Lemon team: Forecasting System Pipeline

-This repository contains the source code and production-ready pipeline developed by **LemonTeam** for Round 2 of the **HBAAC 2026** competition.
+This repository contains the source code and production-ready pipeline developed by **Lemon team** for Round 2 of the **HBAAC 2026** competition.

 Our solution focuses on solving a time series forecasting problem eliminating out-of-memory (OOM) bottlenecks using a **Vectorized Pivot Matrix Layout** and a **Multi-Tier Statistical Grouping Strategy**.